Skip to content

 Customer information must be encrypted both in transit — when sent over the internet or email — and at rest, when stored on servers, laptops, and backup media.
 The FTC does not mandate a specific algorithm, but NIST Special Publication 800-111 recommends AES-256 for storage encryption.
 Unencrypted tax files transmitted by email remain one of the most exploited vulnerabilities in small tax practices.
 Attackers intercept these files through man-in-the-middle attacks and email compromise — both well-documented techniques in the MITRE ATT&CK framework.

 The Safeguards Rule explicitly requires Multi-Factor Authentication (MFA) for any individual accessing systems containing customer information.
 This is one of the most specific technical mandates in the rule.
 MFA must be implemented on tax software portals, email systems, cloud storage, and any remote access tools your practice uses.
-See our detailed MFA setup guide for tax professionals for implementation steps by platform.
+A single compromised password without MFA in place can expose every client record in your system.

 When customer information is no longer needed, it must be disposed of securely.
 For digital records, this means overwriting or cryptographic erasure — deleting a file does not remove it from storage media.
 For paper records, cross-cut shredding is the minimum acceptable standard.
 Retention schedules should be documented in your WISP.

 You must implement continuous monitoring of systems or conduct periodic penetration testing and vulnerability assessments.
 The 2023 amendments strengthened this requirement: practices with 5,000 or more customer records must conduct annual penetration testing and biannual vulnerability assessments.
-Smaller practices must still test their key controls.
-Our overview of penetration testing for tax practices explains what this entails and how to source it cost-effectively.
+Smaller practices must still test their key controls to verify they function as intended.

 If your practice configures web forms, client portals, or custom applications to collect client data, those systems must be designed with security in mind — including input validation to prevent injection attacks and secure review of any custom code before deployment.